-- Has your H&V system been turned off during the period that you have been closed - If no continue to Cleaning.
-If Yes you will need to evaluate whether you need to have the system cleaned due to potential Legionnaires Disease Concern. - Clean your facility using your normal cleaning methods. - Social distance (remove, block, mark) Tables / Booths / Bar Stools so that there is a recommended six-foot distance between them. - Disinfect all public surface areas, including floors and bathrooms, with a disinfectant solution - see attached listing. - Wipe your menus with a disinfect solution (if you are using paper menus ensure that they are properly stored to prevent contamination and are used only once)
+- Has your H&V system been turned off during the period that you have been closed - If no continue to Cleaning. - If have a water-cooling system you will need to evaluate whether you need to have the system cleaned due to potential Legionnaires Disease Concern. - Clean your facility using your normal cleaning methods. - Disinfect all public surface areas, including floors and bathrooms, with a disinfectant solution see attached listing.